-Renowned for her important research on intensive care unit (ICU) practices, Deborah Cook, MD, has transformed research methods and outcomes for critically ill patients.
-Her randomized trials have helped to prevent complications such as pneumonia and gastrointestinal bleeding, while her studies on sepsis, respiratory failure, and fluid resuscitation have saved many lives.
-Dr. Cook’s pivotal findings, shared in more than 900 peer-reviewed publications, have influenced practice and policy around the world.
-The “3 Wishes Project” is a culmination of her research on the challenging subject of dying while dependent on life support.
-Since its inception in 2013, this award-winning program has been used in numerous hospitals globally to recognize and respect the wishes of dying patients, create meaningful memories for families, and help clinicians personalize end-of-life care.
-In addition to her unparallelled research contributions, Dr. Cook has practised medicine throughout her career, including during the COVID-19 pandemic when she interpreted crucial safety data for the World Health Organization as well.
-She has also mentored some of the most productive leaders in health care.
-Her exemplary career reflects her dedication to advancing critical care medicine through rigorous science and compassionate care.
+Renowned for her pioneering research on intensive care unit (ICU) practices, Deborah J. Cook, MD has transformed research methods and outcomes for critically ill patients.
+Her work in evidence-based medicine has shaped protocols for sepsis management, fluid resuscitation, and preventing complications of critical illness, saving countless lives in ICUs worldwide.
+Dr. Cook’s pivotal randomized trials have influenced both practice and policy, with vast benefits for patients and their families.
+Among her most significant impacts is the “3 Wishes Project,” a culmination of her many studies on the challenging subject of dying while dependent on life support.
+Since its inception in 2013, this award-winning program has been used in numerous hospitals globally to recognize and respect the wishes of dying patients, create meaningful memories for their loved ones, and help clinicians provide better end-of-life care.
+In addition to sharing her research contributions in over 900 peer-reviewed publications, Dr. Cook has mentored some of the most productive leaders in health care.
+Practising as a front-line physician during the COVID-19 pandemic, she also interpreted crucial safety data for the Canadian government and World Health Organization.
+Dr. Cook’s exemplary career reflects her dedication to advancing critical care medicine through rigorous science and compassionate care.

 About the CMHF